Chapter 0:

 Kaede’s usual dead and cold demeanor was often confused by others for being cool and calm, a perfect mask for him to conceal what he was really feeling.
 And what he was currently feeling was slowly rising anxiety.
 The dirty and rusted ambulance nearby didn’t help his nerves.

-He sighed heavily as they approached the large double wooden doors leading inside.
+He sighed heavily once again as they approached the large double wooden doors leading inside.
 “We’re definitely going to get killed.”

 “Shush, stop being a buzzkill.”
 Kana reprimanded and retrieved a flashlight from her jacket.

-She opened the doors and flicked the flashlight on, enveloping the desecrated hall in faint white light.
+She opened the doors and flicked the metal tube on, enveloping the desecrated hall in faint white light.
 The two slowly entered, careful not to make any rash movements, as if they were ruin hunters, treading slowly not to activate death traps.

 As they traversed deeper, broken glass crunched underneath the soles of their shoes.
 The quiet howls of wind gusts blowing through the halls sounded like harrowing spirits who died within the confines of the wooden and metal walls the two high schoolers just entered.

-They passed by the receptionist area, where the counters and desks were littered with shredded moldy paper, smashed in computers from twenty years ago, rummaged filing cabinets, and mud everywhere.
+They passed by the receptionist area, where shredded, moldy paper covered the counters, smashed-in computers from twenty years ago, rummaged filing cabinets, and mud everywhere.

 This truly is the beginning of a horror film.
 If only I had a camera, I could turn this into a found footage film.